Sunder Charms Guide

 Sunder Charms have very specific drop requirements:

-• Terror Zones Only — They only drop in Terror Zones, which rotate hourly.
+- Terror Zones Only — They only drop in Terror Zones, which rotate every 30 minutes (changed from hourly in Patch 3.0).
 Check our Terror Zones guide for the full schedule.

 📊 Drop Rates: A non-specific Sunder Charm is roughly twice as rare as a Griffon's Eye.
 Specific charms (like Flame Rift) are about as rare as a Griffon's — expect to farm a while!